scottshuffler/SSTEM-Learn-Github-and-Python/README.md

 We're going to put all of your calculators from the last lab into this project.

-The Raspberry Pi already has git installed but if you're working on your own machine you can install it from here: https://git-scm.com/ or through the command line (apt get / brew).
+The Raspberry Pi already has git installed, but if you're working on your own machine, you can install it from here: https://git-scm.com/ or through the command line (apt get / brew).

-If you need a refresher on vim I suggest either http://www.openvim.com/ or at any command prompt type vimtutor
+If you need a refresher on vim, I suggest either http://www.openvim.com/ or at any command prompt type vimtutor

 ##Terms

-Clone - Cloning is taking a snapshot of the project and storeing it into a new directory.
+Clone - Cloning is taking a snapshot of the project and storing it into a new directory.

-Commit - Commiting is essentially saving any changes you've made to the project, this stays local until pushed.
+Commit - Committing is essentially saving any changes you've made to the project.
+This stays local until pushed.

 Pull - Pulling finds any changes made to the project that you cloned and adds them to your project.